 Class II UICs inject fluids that are associated with oil and natural gas production and recovery.
 Most of the injected fluid is brine produced when oil and gas are extracted from the earth.

 One Class II UIC permit has been issued in Oregon (permit number 101690).
 The permit authorizes injection of formation salt water produced at the Mist Gas Field in Mist, Oregon.
-A copy of this permit is available from DEQ’s online permit repository.

 Class V Geothermal UICs inject fluids produced during geothermal exploration or production into the same or comparable geothermal reservoir.
 Short-term geothermal exploration operations require authorization under the 1900B general permit, and long-term geothermal reservoir production requires authorization under an individual UIC permit.

 One Class V Geothermal individual UIC permit has been issued in Oregon (permit number 119576).
 The permit authorizes injection of spent geothermal fluids at the Neal Hot Springs Geothermal Project.
-A copy of this permit is available from DEQ’s online permit repository.